M-Files/Developer-Portal/APIs/COM-API/Connecting-And-Authenticating/index.md

 var vault = mfServerApplication.LogInToVault("{C840BE1A-5B47-4AC0-8EF7-835C166C8E24}");
 ```

-<p class="note">With the HTTPS protocol, specify the M-Files Server endpoint that will be used between the RPC Proxy and M-Files Server on the server side.
+With the HTTPS protocol, specify the M-Files Server endpoint that will be used between the RPC Proxy and M-Files Server on the server side.
 Typically this value is 4466.
 Note that this parameter does not affect the port that the client uses to communicate with the server.
-Regardless of this setting, the client will always use the standard HTTPS port for communicating with the server.</p>
+Regardless of this setting, the client will always use the standard HTTPS port for communicating with the server.
+{:.note}